dcsndevs/daily-devotional/README.md

     Scroll down to the "Buildpack" section in the settings.
     Click "Add," select "Python," and add it.
 Ensure that "Python" is listed first.
-    Repeat the process, this time adding "Node.js" as a buildpack.
+    Repeat the process, this time adding "Node.js" as a build pack.

 6. Deploy Your App: